USA PvE Guide for Hearts of Iron IV: Learning to Fight With Two Swords

 Although somewhat expensive to produce this division excels at attacking and pushing back the enemy.
 Its speed makes it capable of creating encirclements and causing overruns.

 As the US you only really need a figher and a multi-role CAS/naval bomber, and a carrier variant of each.
 So four designs total.
-Trying to make a figher-bomber aircraft just resilts in a plane that does both jobs poorly.
+Trying to make a figher-bomber aircraft just results in a plane that does both jobs poorly.
 All of the inital designs will be based on the improved small air frame.
 Upgrading to the advanced airframe and better engines later in the war is nice but generally unnecessary.
 I have not found any real use for aircraft based on medium or heavy airframes.

 At the start of the game disband all of your existing airwings and sell all of the planes on the market.
 The bonus construction speed is far more useful than the horribly outdated aircraft.